 Treatment must be begun before the limb becomes pale and before the pulse stops.
 If there is no pulse, tissues in the limb may be dead.

 When doctors suspect this syndrome, they immediately remove anything that is confining the limb, such as a splint or a cast.
-If this measure does not relieve the pressure enough, an emergency surgical procedure called fasciotomy must be done.
+Doctors monitor blood potassium levels and treat hyperkalemia Hyperkalemia (High Level of Potassium in the Blood) In hyperkalemia, the level of potassium in blood is too high.
+A high potassium level has many causes, including kidney disorders, medications that affect kidney function, and consumption of... read more (potassium level too high) and rhabdomyolysis Rhabdomyolysis Rhabdomyolysis occurs when muscle fibers damaged by disease, injury, or toxic substances break down and release their contents into the bloodstream.
+Severe disease can cause acute kidney injury... read more (muscle tissue breaking down and releasing a damaging protein) as needed.
+If the compartment pressure becomes too high, an emergency surgical procedure called fasciotomy must be done to open the compartment.
 For this procedure, doctors make an incision along the entire length of the fascia that forms the compartment enclosing the swollen muscle.
 This incision relieves pressure and allows blood to reach the muscles.
+Doctors also remove any dead muscle tissue in the area.